MyHammer/siqqel/README.md

 You have never been really happy with this solution, have you?

 With siqqel, you need to install a PHP script on a web server exactly once.
-If this setup has been done, all your teammates need to query your database and display the results is an HTML file.
+If this setup has been done, all that your teammates need to query your database and display the results is an HTML file.
 On their local drive.
 Everythings happens within the browser!
 Here's how:

 	Your browser, having
 	loaded a local ("file:///...")